-If you would like to join a Faculty Writing Group but can't attend the next informational meeting, please contact CETL at firstname.lastname@example.org.
+If you would like to join a Faculty Writing Group but can't attend the next informational meeting, please contact the Center for Faculty Development at email@example.com.
 Depending on the number of inquiries, we may be able to organize groups for faculty who are not able to attend the meeting.

 After a long dry spell because of increased administrative duties, the Writing Group helped me stick to a writing plan and complete a manuscript within a quarter.
 I don't remember ever being so productive.
 Writing groups really help keep you focused.